DallanQ/castles_of_burgundy/QA.md

 [adding-castles-to-your-estate](https://boardgamegeek.com/thread/1122512/adding-castles-to-your-estate)

 > In the rules, it states something like , all tiles must be adjacent to at least one tile already on your estate.
-Does this also apply to the castles?
+Does this also apply to the castles?,  if so, the boards with adjacent castles would have an unfair advantage.
+Or is that not the case?

 Yes, the exact same placement rules apply to castles.
+Each board has its own strengths and weaknesses.
+Some have many small regions (good for quick, early scoring).
+Others have giant regions good for mega points later in the game.
+Some let you get money early, others focus on knowledge tiles.
+Having nearby castles is an advantage, but certainly not the only advantage you can have.

 [first-player](https://boardgamegeek.com/thread/2008605/first-player)